One of the best things about barbershops is that they’re the center of the neighborhood.

 1. Befriend Your Business Listings

-Still, we see a lot of barbers who don’t set their online business listings up fully or don’t regularly update their profiles with their latest hours or information (which is maybe even worse than not using them at all).
+Still, we see a lot of barbers who don’t set their online business listings up fully or don’t regularly update their profiles with their latest schedule or services (which is maybe even worse than not using them at all).

 Pro tip: Schedulicity offers a built-in Book button for Instagram that links directly to your Schedulicity calendar.
 We also offer booking widgets for easy embedding into your shop’s website.